Pathompat-m/Tipsy/README.md

 # Tipsy

-## What I've created
+## Overview

-I have made beautiful bill splitting, tip calculating app.
-No one can work out $145.56 split between 5 people with a 20 percent tip.
-With your very own Tipsy app in hand, I’ll never need to do maths ever again!
+Tipsy simplifies bill-splitting and tip calculation.
+Whether it's dividing a $145.56 bill among 5 people with a 20 percent tip, Tipsy ensures accurate results every time, sparing users the hassle of manual calculations.

 ## What I've learned